Skip to main menu Skip to main content Skip to footer

 How Osheru supports it:

-Osheru originated CoCo, provides devices, clinical education, and ongoing professional support, beginning with the MILL application in eyelid surgery.
+Osheru originated CoCo, provides devices, clinical education, and ongoing professional support, beginning with the MILT application in eyelid surgery.

 Definition:

-Minimally Invasive Lid Lift (MILL) refers to a procedure where upper eyelid skin is removed via a -powered device, such as ZipLyftTM , without need for scalpels, suture, or cautery.
+Minimally Invasive Lid Treatment (MILT) refers to a procedure – using the Compression Skin Contouring method – where upper eyelid skin is removed via a -powered device, such as ZiplyftTM , without need for scalpels, suture, or cautery.

 Why it is important: